No YY plants are produced when the Y is wild type, confirming the Y is significantly degenerated.

 The level of sexual dimorphism depends on the environment where Silene latifolia grows.
-We are looking for QTL based on a cross between dry and wet environments, with a special interest to those that localise on the sex chromosomes.
+We are looking for QTL based on a cross between plants from dry and wet environments, with a special interest to QTL that localise on the sex chromosomes.

 Confirmation of male-specific PCR markers in the annual plant Mercurialis annua.